The Best Villages to Visit in Niue

 (c) niuepocketguide.com

-Places to Visit in Niue
+Where to Visit in Niue

 Whenever we are planning a trip to another country, we want to know what are the best towns or places to visit.
 In Niue, the island is so small that it only has 14 villages, one of which is the country’s capital, Alofi.
 However, Niue’s accommodations and attractions are scattered across these villages, where it’s only a short drive between them all.
-However, perhaps if you want to know where to base yourself and what there is to do very close by, then this guide to the best villages in Niue should give you a hand.
+On the other hand, perhaps if you want to know where to base yourself and what there is to do very close by, then this guide to the best villages in Niue should give you a hand.

 The Best Villages in Niue for…